Bhargav-0718/NLP_Contracts/README.md

-# 📜 NLP Contract Summarization & Risk-Sensitive Clause Revision
+# 📜 NLP Contract Summarization & Risk-Sensitive Clause Review

-This project explores **NLP-based approaches** for **contract summarization** and **risk-sensitive clause review**, leveraging transformer-based models to help lawyers and organizations efficiently review complex contracts.
+This project explores **NLP-based approaches** for **contract summarization** and **risk-sensitive clause review**, leveraging transformer-based models to help lawyers and organizations efficiently analyze complex contracts.

 ---

 ## 🚀 Problem Statement

-Contracts contain **thousands of clauses** with varying risk levels.
+Contracts often contain **thousands of clauses** with varying risk levels.
 Manual review is time-consuming and error-prone.
 This project aims to:

 * Extract **key obligations, risks, and liabilities** from contracts.
-* Generate **summaries** for faster contract understanding.
+* Generate **abstractive summaries** for faster contract understanding.
 * Flag and suggest **revisions** for risky clauses.
 * **Tier clauses by criticality** to guide legal expert review.
+* Provide **graphical insights** for contract analysis (pie charts, bar charts, and more).

 ---